Lone Batangueño calls out Erwin Tulfo for harsh remarks against Taal horse owners - Interaksyon

 In his radio station, Tulfo slammed the Batangueños and called them derogatory names like “kumag” and “putragis na may ari.”
 He also threatened to tie them if he was in Batangas during the eruption.

-The video seemed to be already deleted from his YouTube and Facebook pages, but some social media users were able to save a recording of it.
+The video seemed to be deleted from his YouTube and Facebook pages already, but some social media users were able to save a recording of it.

 Ps: (Hindi po para sa pag trending) Sir hindi naman po nila ginusto yung nangyari, grabe naman po kayo mag salita sa kanila, taga talisay po ako at kitang kitang po namin ang sitwasyon nila, kung may sapat lang po sana kagamitan baka po pati alangang hayop kasama sa pag likas.😊 pic.twitter.com/K2BybopsDd